DataIntellSystLab/ALCS-k/README.md

 y can be {0,1}.
 Choose 1 if the first line of T2 should not be considered in the processing, e.g., header of a fasta file

 -k 17 is an internal parameter for positional sorting on the Mac OS --do not change.

+# Output files
+The main output file is names "finalresult.txt" and includes: (A) all longest common substrings longer than k with their respective positions in the first and second text; (B) summary statistics on ALCS-k frequencies for each of the two texts; (C) information about number of elongated strings upon the common k-mers; (D) details on the longest common substring.

 # License